GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/table2json_extractor/1_project_description.md

 ## Requirements
 ### **1. System Architecture and Design**
 - **Modular Architecture**: The system must be designed using a modular architecture to facilitate the addition of new modules and features without impacting existing functionality.
-- **Microservices Approach**: Implement a microservices architecture where each module (PEM, PAM, DEM) operates as an independent service with well-defined APIs.
 - **Scalable Infrastructure**: Design the system to scale horizontally and vertically to handle increasing workloads and data volumes.
 - **Separation of Concerns**: Ensure clear separation between data processing, business logic, and presentation layers to enhance maintainability.
 - **Loose Coupling**: Use asynchronous communication and message queues to decouple system components, enhancing resilience and scalability.
 - **Event-Driven Design**: Adopt an event-driven architecture to support real-time processing and responsiveness.

 ### **2. Accessibility and Interfaces**
-- **Web Interface**: All modules must be accessible through an intuitive and user-friendly web interface that supports all major browsers and devices.
+- **Web Interface**: All modules must be accessible through an intuitive and user-friendly python/streamlit web interface that supports all major browsers and devices.
 - **Command Line Interface**: All functionalities can be executed in the command line interface.

 ### **3. Data Processing and Management**